mizutanilab/RecView/README.md

 A test dataset in TIFF format is also included in the Release.

 <UL>
+  <LI>Build-240605.
+Minor debugs in determining the number of frames per dataset of data obtained with the syncreadout mode of Hamamatsu detectors. </LI>
   <LI>Build-230615.
 Updated the histogram and resolution plot dialogs to make the display compatible with the Screen DPI awareness.
 Added a function to automatically preprocess raw data when reading individual a*.img files.
 Added an ability to maintain contrast on the LAC scale when moving back and forth between image frames.
 Other misc updates.</LI>
   <LI>Build-220422.
 Tomographic reconstruction code using AVX-512 instructions is now implemented.
 The AVX-512 assembler routine is enabled if both of AVX-512F and AVX-512DQ features are available.
 The previous rouitnes can also be chosen from the 'Computing config' dialog.
 The acceleration with AVX-512 was very subtle in the following example.
     <UL>